Have Your Say

 To find out more about becoming a Young SEND Ambassador, please email:

-You can also find us on Instagram, at Inspirable_es, for more information on the type of projects that are included.
-You can visit our Instagram by clicking the link below:
+You can also find us on Instagram, for more information on the type of projects that are included:

 Other SEND Youth Groups

-There are various other SEND Youth Groups across East Sussex that children and young people can get involved with.
-The list below details a few SEND specific youth groups in East Sussex:
+There are various other SEND Youth Groups across East Sussex that children and young people can get involved with:

-- Amazing Future Youth Group provides peer support for young people (aged 14-25) with additional needs in East Sussex and Brighton and Hove.
-Visit their website to find out more.
+- Amazing Future Youth Group provide peer support for young people (aged 14-25) with additional needs in East Sussex and Brighton and Hove.

-- Chailey Heritage Foundation provides education and support for children and young people with special educational needs.
+- Chailey Heritage Foundation provide education and support for children and young people with special educational needs.
 They offer lots of different services for children, young people, and their families.
-Visit their website to find out more.

 East Sussex Parent Carer Forum (ESPCF)